rolemadelen/vue-blog/posts/eng/DataStructure/eng-linked-list-circular.md

 ### **Circular Singly Linked List**

 We're trying to add a new node at the end, and we have this `last` node which is pointing at the last node.
-We can simply connect this `last` with a `newNode`, and update the `last` so that its pointing at the new last not the old one.
+We can simply connect this `last` with `newNode`, and update `last` so that its pointing at the new last not the old one.

 Here's the code.